mapuiexts/React-OlExt/docs/introduction.md

     With a few lines of code you will be able to create a powerfull Map application.
 </p>
 <p>
-    React-OlExt is under the xxx License, which allow you to develop open-source or commercial applications free of charge and modify the source code as well.
+    React-OlExt is under the MIT License, which allow you to develop open-source or commercial applications free of charge and modify the source code as well.
 </p>
 <p>